 When travelling alone, you leave your comfort zone and move into the “unknown” (which may have the effect of scaring or even breaking you).
 Travelling pushes your boundaries and puts you in unusual situations.
 It sometimes means opening up to others and trusting them.
 Nothing could be more complex in a world that has taught us selfishness and encourages mistrust in order to survive.
 Yet, over many years of travelling abroad, I’ve personally found that more are people willing to help and support me, rather than trying to hinder me.

-A chance to listen to your needs
+A chance to listen to your needs at 50

 Whether you’re in a retreat doing yoga or meditation, gazing into nature or watching a sunset, it’s important to unplug and be alone.
 It’s a great opportunity for you to regenerate.
 Travelling alone can help us explore the innermost part of ourselves and can teach us to know ourselves better.
-It’s a chance to ask ourselves how we are, listening intensely to our body, our physical and mental needs and acting on them accordingly.
+It’s a chance to ask ourselves how we are, listening intensely to our body, and our physical and mental needs and acting on them accordingly.
 However, this doesn’t mean that we shouldn’t continue to build and improve relationships with others.

 An opportunity to discover different perspectives